 Charles Darwin is known as the 'Father of Evolution' for his theory of natural selection, which is now almost universally accepted, but which was deeply controversial when it was first proposed.

-Natural selection is the process by which a more successful variant of a species breeds more offspring.
 Maybe that's obvious to you, or you've learnt about it at school.
 But in case it's not, I'll give you an example.

 Say a bird lays some eggs, and when they hatch, one of the baby birds happens to be much better at flying than all the other babies - in fact, better at flying than this type of bird ever usually is.